rishi19466/DataAnalysisUsingPython/README.md

 # *Movie Data analysis*
 ![image.png](image/movies.png)
-Highest number of movies got released in year 2016 and graph is exponentially increasing which means industry is rising year on year
+Highest number of movies got released in year 2016 and graph is exponentially increasing which means industry is rising year on year</br>
-Average rating of every year seems to be almost equal but most of the movoes hav got rating above average Larger the runtime better is the movie rating which means people love watching a good length movies
+Average rating of every year seems to be almost equal but most of the movoes hav got rating above average</br>
+Larger the runtime better is the movie rating which means people love watching a good length movies</br>
 # *Heart disease analysis*
 ![image.png](image/Heart.jpg)